 Only when the alcoholic admits complete defeat, fully conceding to one’s innermost self that one is licked, can transformation begin.
 In Alchemy the principle of solve et coagula – dissolve and coagulate – is used at each stage of the process.
 The form the soul is caught in at the time (the old self) must first be dissolved in order to free the soul so that it can rise (in consciousness) to experience a purer and subtler form, which can then be re-coagulated and experienced as the “new” self.
 This ego death initiates a transformation of the highest order – a spiritual re-birth.
 Buddhism also describes the dissolution of the old self as a death: death of the sense of self as being a separate individual.
 It is a complete dying of the dualistic understanding that views subject and object as separate.

-The quest for the One, the movement toward Being, is the most difficult of human pursuits.
-But there are signposts and crossroads, points of decision, by which a follower of The Way can make progress.
+So just as there is The Way of the Saint, so too there is The Way of the Alcoholic.
+And while the quest for union with the One, the movement toward Being, is the most difficult of human pursuits – there are signposts, crossroads, points of decision, by which a follower of The Way can realize progress.
 Broken open by our addiction we are brought to a place of spiritual emptiness.
 Here, we may find enough courage to clearly see our situation.
 But we must be completely empty before we can be filled.
 In this lonely state we start to re-connect with our higher purpose, begin our journey to self-realization and step onto the path of becoming the person we were meant to be.
 At this stage we are willing to do anything to put the pain of addiction behind us.
 We are brought here with the help of our Higher Self with Whom we always wanted to align, to Whom we are destined to connect, and from Whom, in truth, we have never been separated.

 Alcoholism is a disease of the spirit.
 It destroys the spirit in us.
 And since alcoholism – distilled to its essence – is a spiritual problem it so happens that the solution also is entirely spiritual.
 Sometimes described as a feeling dis-ease, alcoholism springs from the most powerful spiritual longing.
 Our essential self longs to realize transcendence.
 As limited human beings we long for a state beyond ourselves that is inclusive, luminous and peaceful.
 Deep down, whether conscious of it or not, we are driven to break free of our small ego-centred self and to realize the being we were born to be.
 There are many ways that people have sought to do this throughout history and The Way of the Alcoholic is just one of them.